Inquiry into price-fixing in pharmaceutical industry

 The commission would not say who made the allegations or when the investigation is likely to be completed.

-Next story in National: Hospital blood-stream infections reduced
+Next story in New Zealand: Hospital blood-stream infections reduced

 Copyright © 2013, Radio New Zealand